The 15 Best Conditioners for the Softest, Most Luxurious Hair, According to Stylists

 Best conditioner for dry hair: Moroccan Oil Hydrating Conditioner

 Dry hair is the number one cause of breakage, split ends, and that awful brittle, straw-like feel, so you’ll need a hydration-heavy conditioner to quench your hair’s thirst.
 And if your hair doesn’t feel soft or conditioned after a wash, says Cardona, the culprit is more than likely a lackluster conditioner.
 “Someone with very dry hair could benefit from a product with red seaweed algae, which has been known for its healing properties and fights free radicals, ultimately offering deep hydration,” he adds.
 Moroccan Oil Hydrating Conditioner acts as a tall glass of water for dry hair, delivering a blend of argan oil and nourishing vitamins with moisture-attracting and cuticle-protecting red algae.
+Find out which beauty store is better: Ulta or Sephora.

 Best conditioner for color-treated hair: R+Co Gemstone Color Conditioner